searls/jasmine-maven-plugin/src/site/markdown/webdriver-customization.md

 Setting capabilities
 --------------------
-You can configure your WebDriver implementation using [Capabilities](http://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/Capabilities.html) as a simple String, List<String>, or a Map<String,String>.
+You can configure your WebDriver implementation using [Capabilities](http://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/Capabilities.html) as a simple String, List, or a Map.
 The capabilities are configured using the `webDriverCapabilities` parameter and you may provide multiple capabilities.

 * Capability as a String